ansible/ansible-runner-service/misc/nginx/README.md

 It is possible to generate test certificates in order to setup the system and make tests, but it is encouraged to use real certificates signed by a real certificate authority in production environments.

-* The server certificates must be installed in */etc/ansible-runner-service/certs/server*
+* The server certificate and key must be installed in */etc/ansible-runner-service/certs/server*
-* The client certificates could be stored in */etc/ansible-runner-service/certs/client* (is optional to store the authorized client certificates, is in the client computer where they must be stored)
+* The client certificates and keys could be stored in */etc/ansible-runner-service/certs/client* (is optional to store the authorized client certificates, is in the client computer where they must be stored)

 If no real certificates available, a test set of certificates can be generated executing the scripts provided: